jgauthi/poc_symfony6_messenger/README.md

-# POC Symfony 6.2 with Messenger component
+# POC Symfony 6.2 with Messenger component + Docker (LAMP, MailDev, RabbitMQ)
 ## Prerequisites

 * The PHP version must be greater than or equal to PHP 8.2